platomav/MEAnalyzer/README.md

 There are various parameters which enhance or modify the default behavior of ME Analyzer:

 * -?      : Displays help & usage screen
-* -skip   : Skips options intro screen
+* -skip   : Skips welcome & options screen
+* -exit   : Skips Press enter to exit prompt
 * -check  : Copies files with messages to check
 * -mass   : Scans all files of a given directory
 * -enuf   : Enables UEFIFind Engine GUID detection